christianh814/ansible/README.md

 * You have `git` and `ansible` installed on your system.
 * The target servers have `ssh` running and open and has `python` installed
 * Target Servers can reach the RHN
+* You have delegated a domain or subdomain to the IP address that will be the broker

 Setup: